 Where does Milo go?

 Milo is programmed to run along select off-street trails in Richard Greene Linear Park and Robert Cluck Linear Park.
-The shuttles are primarily available to individuals who park near the stop at Lot R, located at Sanford Street and Stadium Drive.
-From the designated stops, passengers are taken to their destinations along a route that follows the paved trail system connecting AT&T Stadium and Globe Life Park.
+The shuttles are primarily available to individuals who park near the stop at the Arlington Convention Center, located at 1200 Ballpark Way.
+From the designated stop, passengers are taken to their destination along a route that follows the paved trail system connecting to AT&T Stadium.

 When can I ride Milo?